 Although this mostly rural town is largely tempered by its traditions, it is more than open to expansion and growth.
 Local development saw a huge boom in 2015 when municipal building permits and housing starts hit a 10-year high, resulting in the construction of 2,372 new private dwellings between 2011 and 2016.
 And, comprised of an affluent and educated workforce that is demographic young, Caledon is more than ready to welcome a future that will more than likely see a rise of pre-construction condominiums.

-Average Price of Condos in Caledon
+Average Condo Price for Caledon

 Town of Caledon